w3f/Grants-Program/applications/women-of-polkadot.md

 - **Registered Legal Entity:** In progress

 ### Team's Experience
+**Linda Mohamadova**

 Linda Mohamadova is an experienced community organizer and has not previously applied for a grant from the Web3 Foundation.
 With a master's degree in International Management, she gained experience from studies abroad and various work experiences in the economic field.
 Early in 2022, she started to actively engage with the Polkadot ecosystem by working with the [KodaDot](https://kodadot.xyz/) team as a part of the operations team and later became Head of Artists Relations.
 During this time, she organized or co-organized many Polkadot events, thanks to which she became Polkadot ambassador and later senior ambassador.
 Many of these contributions can be seen in her senior ambassador [application form](https://docs.google.com/document/d/1hNggtTZPedkrg3Ux6RoFQIdTu12TZKZs1X1oKtJGemQ/edit).
 Linda is an active member of the community, attending many blockchain conferences to represent our ecosystem, and is strongly focused on connecting people and bringing more value to Polkadot.

 She is also part of the initiative [uniFires](https://discord.gg/Zn4F9JKhEt), a cross-chain collaboration between the Cardano and Polkadot ecosystems.
 The initiative funded by [Project Catalyst](https://projectcatalyst.io/) focuses on three main areas: Web3 adoption, open governance, and cross-chain interoperability knowledge sharing.
 Linda is the lead of the Web3 adoption group, where she organizes workshops with people from both ecosystems to discuss the challenges and opportunities that lie between the two ecosystems.

+**Aurora Makovac**

+Aurora is the Co-founder of [Lastic](https://www.lastic.xyz/), a coretime marketplace for Polkadot Coretime.
+She is a graduate of the Polkadot Blockchain Academy at UC Berkeley and has made significant contributions to the blockchain space, including developing documentation for KodaDot, a multi-chain NFT marketplace.

+With a background in Physics and Electrical Engineering, Aurora has transitioned from Solutions Architect to Frontend Developer to Technical Co-founder, consistently emphasizing clean code and scalable architectures.
+She founded the Women of Polkadot initiative and actively supports SubWork, a tech-centric coworking hub in Bled, a pioneering Polkadot hub.

+---

 The idea of Women of Polkadot started as a way to connect with women in the ecosystem, but after many discussions and opportunities to chat with women in the ecosystem, it was decided that it would be useful to have a proper platform.